Forms and Applications

 The information below is provided to assist current undergraduate engineering students with commonly used applications and forms.

 Students must apply for graduation the first semester they are eligible to graduate.
 A student is considered eligible to graduate if they can complete all course requirements by registering for 12 semester hours or fewer.
-Advising at SAO
+Advising at ESSA

 Internal transfer describes the process of a currently enrolled undergraduate student at UT Austin moving from one college to another, or within the Cockrell School from one major to another.
 Admission is competitive and based on space availability.
-Advising at SAO
+Advising at ESSA

 Major Sequence describes the set of courses normally taken in the last two years of undergraduate study, in which students utilize concepts learned in Basic Sequence courses.
 Students should apply for Major Sequence when they have 7 or fewer hours remaining in Basic Sequence.
 Advising at departments.